 To solve today’s major challenges to sustainable development – particularly those of climate change and biodiversity loss – decisions in society must be supported by knowledge from many different scientific disciplines, which is communicated in a clear and succinct way.
 In this regard, ClimBEco’s strategy is to facilitate activities that strengthen the PhD students’ skills in identifying, understanding and integrating links between their research and other scientific disciplines.

-When you join ClimBEco graduate research school, you will enter an inspiring research environment where you can:
+When you join the ClimBEco graduate research school, you will enter an inspiring research environment where you can:

 - Meet and network with other PhD students and senior scientists